AdobeDocs/platform-learn.en/help/platform/data-ingestion/data-monitoring.md

 thumbnail: 330549.jpg
 ---

-# Monitor data flow in Adobe Experience platform
+# Monitor data flow in Adobe Experience Platform

 Understand how to monitor and track data that gets ingested into Adobe Experience Platform using platform UI and API